CS170: Operating Systems (undergrad)

 your request within one week of when the graded work was returned.

-Third, we will regrade the entire exam, homework, etc. (so a regrade can
+Third, we will regrade the entire exam, lab, etc. (so a regrade can

 potentially decrease your grade.)